jim3/go-http-client/README.md

-HTTP client starter code for calling API's.
+An HTTP client that interacts with the Shodan API

 ### Usage
 `git clone https://github.com/jim3/go-http-client.git`
 `go run .`